Quinton Byfield Game Preview: Kings vs. Kraken

-The Los Angeles Kings, Quinton Byfield included, will meet the Seattle Kraken on Saturday, December 16, 2023 at 10:00 PM ET.
-There are prop bets for Byfield available, and here are some stats to help you with your bets.
+Quinton Byfield will be among those on the ice Wednesday when his Los Angeles Kings play the Seattle Kraken at Crypto.com Arena.
+There are prop bets for Byfield available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.